Best Colleges & Universities in Nevada

 Graduation Rate: 47%

 With a focus on business, administrative, health care, computer and legal fields, Las Vegas College is located in Henderson, Nevada, and has been providing quality education to students in that region since 1979.
-Recently, it changed its name to Everest College, but the university’s dedication to providing students with the skills necessary to succeed has not wavered in the slightest, and it continues to work with residents and commuters alike to make sure that they are trained and prepared for success.
+Recently, it changed its name to Everest College, but the university’s dedication to providing students with the skills necessary to succeed has not wavered in the slightest, and it continues to work with residents and commuters alike to make sure that they are prepared for success.

 As Everest College, Las Vegas College is part of a network of campuses across the nation, which allows students to have access to multiple fields and areas of practice.
 This mobility and independence play a large part in the prominence of graduates since LVC’s founding.